ARMmbed/mbed-os/tools/test/examples/README.md

 # Examples testing script

-The scripts in this folder are used for testing mbed-os official examples. it contains following files:
+The scripts in this folder are used for testing `mbed-os` official examples.
+It contains the following files:

-- `examples.py` the main script which serves as command line interface
+- `examples.py` - the main script that serves as the command-line interface.
-- `examples.json` the default configuration file for the script, which contains the information to the examples. if required, a customised configuration file can be pass as argument to the script
+- `examples.json` - the default configuration file for the script, which contains the information to the examples.
+If required, you can pass a customized configuration file as an argument to the script.
-- `examples_lib.py` the library file, which contains the main function of the testing scripts
+- `examples_lib.py` - the library file, which contains the main function of the testing scripts.

-## The Scripts
+## The scripts

-`examples.py` provide command line interface and sub commands that makes easier to test examples. included  sub commands  are:
+`examples.py` provides command-line interface and subcommands that makes easier to test examples.
+Included subcommands are:

-* **import** - Imports each of the repos and its dependencies (.lib files) associated  with the specific examples name from the json configuration file.
-Note if there is already a clone of the repo then it will first be removed to  ensure a clean, up to date cloning.
+* **import** - imports each of the repos and its dependencies (.lib files) associated with the specific examples name from the .json configuration file.
+If there is already a clone of the repo, it will first be removed to ensure a clean, up-to-date cloning.

-* **clone** - clones each of the repos associated with the specific examples name from the json configuration file.
-Note if there is already a clone of the repo then it will first be removed to ensure a clean, up to date cloning.
+* **clone** - clones each of the repos associated with the specific examples name from the .json configuration file.
+If there is already a clone of the repo, it will first be removed to ensure a clean, up-to-date cloning.

-* **deploy** - If the example directory exists as provided by the json configuration file, pull in the examples dependencies by using `mbed-cli deploy`.
+* **deploy** - if the example directory exists as provided by the .json configuration file, pulls in the examples dependencies by using `mbed-cli deploy`.

-* **update** - For each example repo identified in the config json object, update the version of mbed-os to that specified by the supplied GitHub tag.
+* **update** - for each example repo identified in the config .json object, updates the version of `mbed-os` to that specified by the supplied GitHub tag.
 This function assumes that each example repo has already been cloned.

-* **compile** - Compiles combinations of example programs, targets and compile chains.
+* **compile** - compiles combinations of example programs, targets and compile chains.

-* **export** - Exports and builds combinations of example programs, targets and IDEs.
+* **export** - exports and builds combinations of example programs, targets and IDEs.

-* **list** - display examples in configuration file in a table
+* **list** - displays examples in a configuration file in a table.

-* **symlink** - create symbolic link to given mbed-os PATH
+* **symlink** - creates a symbolic link to a given `mbed-os` PATH.

-for more detailed options, please use `-h` or `--help`
+For more detailed options, please use `-h` or `--help`.

-## The Configuration file
+## The configuration file

-here is the section of default configuration file:
+Here is the section of default configuration file:

  ```json
  {